Deobandi movement: South Africa

 The Deobandi Movement has an international presence today, with its full-fledged manifestation in South Africa, a country where the movement was initiated through the Indian Gujarati merchant class.
 The Islamic education system of the Deobandi movement, as well as the necessary components of social and political organisations such as the Tablighi Jamat and Jamiatul Ulama South Africa are fully functioning effectively in South Africa, as they do in India.
 Madrasas in South Africa provide Islamic higher education and are now centers for Islamic education for foreigners who are interested in receiving a Deobandi-style education.
 Many of their graduates, especially from Western countries such as the United Kingdom and the United States, are Western students.
-Some of South African madrasas are recognised globally, providing fatwa services.
+Some of South African madrasas are recognized globally, providing fatwa services.
 South Africa is now known for producing exceptional Islamic literature through translation and compilation.
 Similarly, the Tabligh Jamaat is a hub in South Africa that spreads throughout South and East Africa.
 Graduates of South African madrassas spend their time in service of the Tablighi Jamaat, among them are Zakariyya Kandhlawi, Masihullah Khan, Mahmood Hasan Gangohi and Asad Madni.
 South African Deobandi Muslims have many important and influential educational and socio-political organisations that educate the people and play an important role in religious and social activities.
 Among them are Jamiatul Ulama South Africa and the Muslim Judicial Council.